6 Marketing Lessons from Local Brands in China

 Digital marketing plays a pivotal role in Chinese companies’ sales and marketing strategies, with various social media platforms providing an array of interactive features to captivate local customers.
 This is true for both B2C and B2B companies.

-WeChat – the “supper app” – is indisputably the most important marketing channel in China.
-Domestic brands use their WeChat corporate accounts to harness WeChat’s potential, capitalizing on its gamification and customization capabilities to establish compelling interactions with consumers.
+WeChat, often described as China’s leading super app, remains one of the country’s most important marketing and communication channels.
+Local brands use official WeChat accounts to build direct relationships with customers and to make use of the platform’s broad content, engagement, and customization features.
 Direct-to-consumer communication is another prevailing trend, where companies create private group chats to facilitate a more intimate and personal environment.

 Another intriguing feature is live commerce, which is available on platforms such as WeChat, Tmall, Taobao, Douyin (TikTok), and more.
 This innovative feature combines e-commerce with live streaming, enabling brands to engage in real-time conversations with customers during their shopping journey.
 This interactive approach empowers brands to provide ongoing customer support, effectively meeting the evolving demands of online shoppers.